Hallvaeb/programvarearkitektur-ronaslice-game/README.md

 ## Installation and running the game

-* Install Android Studio
+* Install Android Studio.
-* Get the project by cloning with “git clone https://github.com/Hallvaeb/TDT4240_progark_prosjekt.git” in a terminal at the location where you wish the project to exist, or by downloading the zip-file.
+* Clone this repository.
 * Open the project in Android Studio, and connect your android device.
 Alternatively, open AVD Manager and create a virtual machine.
 * Sync the project with Gradle Files.
 * Run the game on an Android device or emulator.